readyready15728/misc/ms-dos-on-dosbox.md

 It's not clear what the purpose of `2` after `imgmount` is.
-The only information I can seem to find without digging through the DOSBox source code is that it signifies master (as opposed to slave drive).
+The only information I can seem to find without digging through the DOSBox source code is that it signifies master (as opposed to slave) drive.
 As far as I understand things, the first three comma-delimited numbers following `-size` never change, but the fourth does if one opts for a different image size than 256 MB.
 If a different size is desired, multiply the desired number of